 Application Process

-The application form will take between 10 and 20 minutes to complete.
-It can be useful to write your thoughts down in a word or google document and then copy and paste them into this form.
+This application form will take between 20 and 30 minutes to complete.
+It can be useful to write your thoughts down in a Word or Google document first and then copy and paste them into our application form.

 • Two young people outdoors looking at wildlife ID guide

 To keep up to date with all of our opportunities for young people (16-25), sign up for our Youth Mailing List.
-This is highly recommended, as the mailing list gets first access to offers, discounts and opportunities.
+This mailing list gets first access to offers, discounts and opportunities.

 If you have any questions regarding your application or the scholarship, please email: